GreoN5/calendify-react/README.md

 - `useCheckbox` (boolean): A flag to indicate whether to use a checkbox for each calendar date.
 When set to `true`, the checkbox will be displayed.
+- `checkboxProps` (object): An object containing properties related to the checkbox.
     - `onChange` (function): A callback function to be executed when the checkbox's value changes.
-This function should accept an event of type `ChangeEvent<HTMLInputElement>`, allowing you to access the checkbox's new state.
+This function should accept an event of type ChangeEvent<HTMLInputElement>, allowing you to access the checkbox's new state.

 ### Example with `useCheckbox`: